Rocky-MPN/Frontend/JavaScript30/JS-and-CSS-Clock/README.md

-# JavaScript30 - JavaScript Drum Kit
+# JavaScript30 - JS and CSS Clock

-This is a JavaSCript Drum Kit created as part of JavaScript30 challenge. (https://javascript30.com/)
+This is a JavaSCript and CSS Clock created as part of JavaScript30 challenge. (https://javascript30.com/)